-In the 2017-2018 season, Mr. Bruno returns to Washington National Opera for his third year in the Domingo-Cafritz Young Artist Program, where he performs Il frate in Don Carlo, Don Basilio in Barber of Seville, the King in Little Prince, the Sodbuster in the world premiere of Missy Mazzoli and Royce Vavrek’s Proving Up, and covering Melisso in Alcina.
-He also makes his debut with Washington Concert Opera, singing Il Priore in Bellini’s La Straniera.
+In 2017-18, Mr. Bruno performed Il frate in Don Carlo, Don Basilio in Barber of Seville, the King in Little Prince, the Sodbuster in the world premiere of Missy Mazzoli and Royce Vavrek’s Proving Up, and covered Melisso in Alcina.
+With the Washington Concert Opera, he debuted as Il Priore in Bellini’s La Straniera.

 Prior to his summers at Wolf Trap, Mr. Bruno was an Apprentice Artist in Central City Opera’s Bonfils-Stanton Training Program, where he performed the role of Dr. Bartolo in Le Nozze di Figaro.
 As an Apprentice Artist at Opera Saratoga, he covered Sparafucile in Rigoletto and performed Berthold in Offenbach’s Le 66.
 He performed Curio in Giulio Cesare and Antonio in Le Nozze di Figaro as a Resident Artist with Michigan Opera Theater, and made his professional debut in 2011 as a Young Artist with Cincinnati Opera.
 There he performed Count Ceprano in Rigoletto and Second Armed Guard in Die Zauberflöte.
 He has also appeared with Toledo Opera, Opera Columbus, Annapolis Opera, and El Paso Opera, among others.